 All you have to do is ask for an escort police officer and they will send someone, give them a heads up so they have enough staff on board to help you out.

-Always try to travel in a group, never walk alone especially at night.
+Never walk alone especially at night, always hike with a guide or someone that knows the area, never hike alone.
 Do not flash signs of wealth: money, jewelery, cameras, etc.

 Emergency Contact Numbers